Amechi101/transitionScroll.js/README.md

 transitionScroll.js
 ====================

 A simple independent plugin that transition elements in the browser viewport, and as you scroll down, other elements will have the same effect transitioning into place and appearing from ( opacity 0 to 1 ).
-As you scroll back up the DOM the elements disappear into their prior state, reverting to ( opacity 1 to 0 ) only showing again the elements that are in view of the browser in full opacity.
+As you scroll back up the elements disappear into their prior state, from ( opacity 1 to 0 ).

 - This is a young plugin, currently under development (meaning features will break and more will be added!) but feel free to play around with it and try it out here: